CivicActions/ssp-toolkit/docs/ssp.md

 ### CM-8: Information System Component Inventory

-> The organization:
->   a.
-Develops and documents an inventory of information system components that:
->     1. Accurately reflects the current information system;
->     2. Includes all components within the authorization boundary of the information
-> system;
->     3. Is at the level of granularity deemed necessary for tracking and reporting;
-> and
->     4. Includes [Assignment: organization-defined information deemed necessary
-> to achieve effective information system component accountability]; and
->   b.
-Reviews and updates the information system component inventory [Assignment:
-> organization-defined frequency].

 ##### AWS

 The system inherits the platform software components of this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: information system component inventory.